rezib/cloubed/README.md

-ClouBed
+Cloubed
 =======

-ClouBed is a python library that intends to help you create and manage *virtual testbeds*.
-ClouBed basically stands for « CLOUd testBED ».
+Cloubed is both a utility and a python library that intends to help you create and manage *virtual testbeds*.
+Cloubed basically stands for « CLOUd testBED ».

-The big picture is: programmable Vagrant on multiple KVM.
+The big picture is: programmable Vagrant on KVM.

-ClouBed embraces all the power of libvirt for managing the whole infrastructure of your virtual testbed (storage pools, disks, networks, events) through a simple YAML file to describe your distributed setup.
+Cloubed embraces all the power of libvirt for managing the whole infrastructure of your virtual testbed (storage pools, disks, networks, events) through a simple YAML file to describe your distributed setup.